asokraju/nanoGPT_/jobs/readme.md

 - **Job**: A controller that creates one or more pods to run a finite task to completion.
 - **Container**: An instance of a Docker image running within a pod.
 - **ConfigMap**: A Kubernetes object to store non-confidential configuration data in key-value pairs.
-- **PersistentVolume (PV)**: A piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
-- **PersistentVolumeClaim (PVC)**: A request for storage by a user that can be fulfilled by a PV.
 - **Volume**: A directory, possibly with data in it, accessible to the containers in a pod.
 - **Resource Requests and Limits**: Specifications to inform Kubernetes about the minimum and maximum resources (CPU, memory, GPU) a container needs.
 - **Probes (Liveness and Readiness)**: Mechanisms to check the health and readiness of a container.